pculllback/atml3-docs/source/includes/_methods.md

  ```
 Performs a lookup for fitting entries in a known lookup table.

-Beware: This method only return the noun as a string.
+Note: This method only return the noun as a string.
 For getting a whole vocabulary, use split_lookup() (see list methods).

 ### lower(string)
 ```